 - Click on a user's name to open their individual user page.

 - Scroll down to the License card.

 The following are different methods you can use to assign user licenses.

 - Assign or remove individual Licenses *

 - Use a CSV file to bulk assign licenses *

 - Google Cloud Directory Sync (GCDS)

-- Amplified IT's Licensing Tool, license by group or OU
+- CDW Amplified for Education's Licensing Tool, license by group or OU

 The best option for your organization depends on your OU structure and your user provisioning process.
 Read the individual articles above for more information.